 About Agora Portals International School

 Agora takes children from infancy through to age 18 and offers a multi-lingual education from the very beginning.
 Classes are taught in both English and Spanish, with more emphasis on one or other language, depending on age.
 The aim is that children will become bilingual in English and Spanish.
-Catalan is also taught as an additional language.
+German, French and Catalan are also taught as additional languages

 All teachers are bilingual or trilingual and there are children of various nationalities in each class.
 The school has developed its own teaching methodology to facilitate learning in multiple languages, and non-academic classes are interspersed with academic classes, so as not to overburden students.